guidoerfen/miniature-component/README.md

 <a name="reading-behavour"></a>
 ## Reading behaviour
 All files in the config-directory and it's sub-directories recursively will be read, given that the format is supported.
-Currently that is:
+Currently, that is:
 - **PHP**: The PHP-files always should return an array
 - **YAML**: This is depending on the PECL-extension for YAML is loaded.
 Alternatively the component class can be injected with a decorator that holds the PHP-based YAML-interpreter of youir choice.
 More about this [here](#yaml-support)